better-internet/radworks-docs/docs/governance/get-started.md

 - Another user's wallet, if they would like the other user to vote on their behalf.
 - No wallet, if they don't want to vote.

 Delegation takes place on [Sybil](https://gov.radicle.network/#/delegates/radicle).
-After connecting a wallet holding RAD, you are then able to delegate to either yourself or others.
+After connecting a wallet holding $RAD, you are then able to delegate to either yourself or others.
 If you are delegating to yourself, after the delegation process is complete you are able to participate in on-chain voting.
 If you are delegating to others, they will received the amount you delegate as voting power to participate in on-chain voting.

 :::note

-Any delegation on Sybil for on-chain votes will be mirrored to Snapshot for off-chain votes - i.e. any RAD that is delegated to your wallet on Sybil will be able to be able to be used to vote in off-chain Snapshot polls.
+Any delegation on Sybil for on-chain votes will be mirrored to Snapshot for off-chain votes - i.e. any $RAD that is delegated to your wallet on Sybil will be able to be able to be used to vote in off-chain Snapshot polls.

 :::